 From 1985-2002, David held successive posts at the cathedrals of Hereford, Truro and Gloucester.
 At Gloucester he was also the Conductor of the Three Choirs Festival, the oldest music festival in the world, coming into regular contact with the Philharmonia Orchestra.
 He also led the Cathedral Choir on successful tours to Australasia and the United States.
 At both Truro and Gloucester, David served as consultant for the rebuilding of the historic cathedral organs.

 David has been based in North America since 2003, living first in New York, before relocating to Ipswich, Massachusetts (2007-12) and Toronto, Canada (2012-17).
 Since 2017 he has been the Artist in Residence at the Cathedral of St John the Divine, in New York - the world’s largest Gothic cathedral.
-He continues to tour the world as one of the most sort-after Concert Organists of his generation, playing around 65 concerts each year.
+He continues to tour the world as one of the most sought-after Concert Organists of his generation, playing around 65 concerts each year.

 David is recognized as one of the world’s most renowned improvisers.
 He has taught improvisation techniques at Cambridge University for two decades and, as well as studying with Jean Langlais in Paris (1984-6), has made a huge in-depth study of the improvisations of the late Pierre Cochereau, Organist of Notre-Dame de Paris (1955-84).
 He spent eleven years transcribing many of his most famous improvisations from Notre-Dame, many of which have been published by Editions Chantraine and United Music Publishers.
 Cochereau remains David’s primary inspiration as a musician, even though they never actually met in person.